groundwater/americano/README.md

-# Example Coffee Script App
+# Americano

+Americano is coffee-script on rails.

 ## Goals